Law enforcement encourage drivers to start your safety around school zone habits. Extended schools in now, all schools in session soon. WFMY

 Parent of sixth-graders: There is a state law requiring them to get the Tdap vaccine.

-- NC state law requires all rising sixth-grade students who have not had a Tdap vaccination for tetanus, diphtheria and pertussis in the past five years to have a booster shot before school starts.
+- NC state law requires all rising sixth and seventh-grade students who have not had a Tdap vaccination for tetanus, diphtheria and pertussis in the past five years to have a booster shot before school starts.
 Students can get the vaccine from their own health care provider or local health department.

 Breakfast and Lunch: Most School systems post the breakfast & lunch menus online; check your child's school website.